-80+ individuals and groups through public advisory group, survey, maternity service users, NMC public voice forum, charity/advocacy networks Organisations included the Birth Partnership, National Maternity Voices, Diverse Cymru, Women's Advocacy Network, HC-One, Erskine Care, Dimensions, Great Ormond Street Hospital, Stow Care, Achieve Together, Nightingale Hammerson, Cambridge University Hospital NHS Trust, NHS North Central London ICB, Diverse Connection, members of the public/family members of people receiving services Joint health and care professional regulators group Final Principles for AP Definition • Included?

-Individual professional Employer organisation These principles provide clear expectations for advanced level practice across a range of roles and settings.
-These roles can span wide areas of health and social care aligned to local and national legal, regulatory, professional and educational requirements The principles within this section apply to organisations that employ individual practitioners working at advanced level, including educational organisations and those that manage the learning and working environments of individual APs Clear expectations across range of roles and settings All those who employ AP - HEIs, self-employed, and effective governance expectations (support, supervision, professional development and training)
+80+ individuals and groups through public advisory group, survey, maternity service users, NMC public voice forum, charity/advocacy networks Organisations included the Birth Partnership, National Maternity Voices, Diverse Cymru, Women's Advocacy Network, HC-One, Erskine Care, Dimensions, Great Ormond Street Hospital, Stow Care, Achieve Together, Nightingale Hammerson, Cambridge University Hospital NHS Trust, NHS North Central London ICB, Diverse Connection, members of the public/family members of people receiving services Joint health and care professional regulators group nmc Nursing & Midwifery Council Final Principles for AP Individual professional These principles provide clear expectations for advanced level ractice across a range of roles and practice across a range of roles and settings.
+These roles can span wide areas of health and social care aligned to local and national legal, regulatory, professional and educational requirements Employer organisation Definition The principles within this section apply to organisations that employ individual practitioners working at advanced level, including educational organisations and those that manage the learning and working environments of individual APs Clear expectations across range of roles and settings All those who employ AP - HEIs, self-employed, and effective governance expectations (support, supervision, professional development and training) Included?

-Next steps and timelines Timeline for review of Advanced Practice

-Principles for Advanced Practice Council March 2025 Launch 3 June 2025

-Review and modernise the Code and revalidation
+Next steps and timelines Timeline for review of Advanced Practice Principles for Advanced Practice Council March 2025 Launch 3 June 2025 Deview and medawise the Code and revelidation Public consultation Review and modernise the Code and revalidation July - Oct 2026 Launch October 2027

-Public consultation

-July - Oct 2026

-Launch October 2027

-Standards for Advanced Practice - Standards of proficiency and associated programme standards April 2027 - 2028

-Development of transitional approach for current APs Continuing 2025/26 Finalise in line with standards What the future looks like

-Clear expectations for members of the public, emploises of the public, employed on the public of the public of Nurses and midwives working at an advartage our standards of proficiency will have rection on the public register Education institutions will public APS to demonstrate that their AP proposed by the proposed public APS to demonstrate that their AP Health and social and In the improves and midwives wishing to become an AP will be required to be a programme of education that is approved by the NMC What does this mean for me?
+Standards for Advanced Practice - Standards of proficiency and associated programme standards April 2027 - 2028 P Development of transitional approach for current APs Continuing 2025/26 Finalise in line with standards nmc rotection for those being cared for by What the future looks like Nursing & Midwifery Council Clear expectations for members of the public, er professionals Nurses and midwives working at an ad in the UK and meeting our standards of proficiency will b station on the public register Public on Education institutions red to demonstrate that their AP ient safety and meet our standards Health and se tings will be clear about best practice in AP and Improved pat rernance in place through the Principles for AP urses and midwives wishing to become an AP will be required In Artake a programme of education that is approved by the NMC What does this mean for me?

-Nursing & Midwifery Council - Professional regulation of Advanced Practice is coming - Principles for AP in all health and social care settings will be launched 3 June 2025 - We're working with system regulators across the four nations to influence implementation of these, as well as CNO/CMidOs and others - Professionals working as APs need to start collating their evidence
+- Professional regulation of Advanced Practice is coming - Principles for AP in all health and social care settings will be launched 10 June 2025 - We're working with system regulators across the four nations to influence implementation of these, as well as CNO/CMidOs and others - Professionals working as APs need to start collating their evidence

-Nursing & Midwifery Council

-Thank you

-Any questions?
+Thank you Any questions?